AI4Finance-Foundation/ElegantRL/docs/source/ElegantRL_Solver/overview.rst

 One sentence summary: ElegantRL_Solver is a high-performance RL Solver.

 We aim to find high-quality optimum, or even (nearly) global optimum, for nonconvex/nonlinear optimizations (continuous variables) and combinatorial optimizations (discrete variables).

-We provide pretrained neural networks to perform real-time inference for nonconvex optimization problems.
+We provide pretrained neural networks to perform real-time inference for nonconvex optimization problems, including combinatorial optimization problems.

-Benchmark for combinatorial optimization problems.

 This project is built on ElegantRL and OpenAI Gym.

 The following two key technologies are under active development:
   - Massively parallel simuations of gym-environments on GPU, using thousands of CUDA cores and tensor cores.
-  -Podracer scheduling on a GPU cloud, e.g., DGX-2 SuperPod.
+  - Podracer scheduling on a GPU cloud, e.g., DGX-2 SuperPod.

 Key references:
   - Mazyavkina, Nina, et al. "Reinforcement learning for combinatorial optimization: A survey."
 Computers & Operations Research 134 (2021): 105400.